aquaproj/aquaproj.github.io/docs/guides/renovate.md

 Using Renovate's [Regex Manager](https://docs.renovatebot.com/modules/manager/regex/), you can update versions.

 We provide the Renovate Preset Configuration [aqua-renovate-config](https://github.com/aquaproj/aqua-renovate-config).
-For the detail, please see the [README](https://github.com/aquaproj/aqua-renovate-config).
+[For details, please see the document](/docs/products/aqua-renovate-config).

 Example pull requests by Renovate.